Nasir151/Microsoft-Excel/LES Retail Store Chain - Key Performance Indicators (KPI) Analysis/README.md

 The sales manager wants to determine which category of products sells more in each city.

 ### Question 1: Sales Amount of 'Cereals' in Pune

 The sales amount of 'Cereals' in Pune is: [Sales Amount for Cereals in Pune]

-The sales amount of 'Cereals' in Pune is: [Sales Amount for Cereals in Pune]